bnjbvr/typed-objects-explainer/core.md

 contain object or string pointers, opacity is a security necessity.
 If users could gain access to the backing buffer, then they could synthesize fake pointers and hack the system.
-Therefore, setting the `transparent` option when defining a type containing `object` or `string` pointers or `any` fields throws an exception.
+Therefore, setting the `transparent` option when defining a type containing `object`, `string`, or type reference pointers or `any` fields throws an exception.

 For the same reason, it's not possible to use the `view` static method on opaque struct type constructors to create a view onto a preexisting buffer.

 ## Prototypes